AbsoluteNarwhal/feather/README.md

 - CMake
 - Make/Ninja/any other build system supported by CMake
 - Clang/MSVC (GCC not tested but may work)
-- Wayland development packages (see below)
+- For Linux: Wayland development packages (see below)

 Instructions: